 9.03 Student Health Program

 Detailed information regarding the Harvard University Student Health Program (HUSHP) can be found at hushp.harvard.edu.
-Students should read the details of the Plan carefully and familiarize themselves with the coverage available.
+Students should read the plan details carefully and familiarize themselves with the coverage available.
 Students with questions should contact HUSHP Member Services at firstname.lastname@example.org.
 For information about fees, see Sections 6.01 (Tuition, Fees, and Living Expenses) and 6.04 (Medical Fees).

 Massachusetts Insurance Requirements: Massachusetts law requires that all full-time or part-time students enrolled in an institution of higher learning in Massachusetts participate in a qualifying student health insurance program or in a health plan of comparable coverage.
 All Harvard students are automatically enrolled in the Harvard University Student Health Program (HUSHP) and charges are applied to their student bill.